rust-lang-ru/book/rustbook-en/src/ch19-01-unsafe-rust.md

 ### Accessing Fields of a Union

+The final action that works only with `unsafe` is accessing fields of a *union*.
 A `union` is similar to a `struct`, but only one declared field is used in a particular instance at one time.
 Unions are primarily used to interface with unions in C code.
 Accessing union fields is unsafe because Rust can’t guarantee the type of the data currently being stored in the union instance.
 You can learn more about unions in [the reference][reference].

 ### When to Use Unsafe Code